kruude/common-components/README.md

-# common-components
+# simple_html_websites
-just some easy components
+these websites are nothing just exhibition, didn't have any special ability, but looks nice...